 Attending bootcamp involves an opportunity cost, both in terms of the money you won’t be making while in school and on the job hunt, plus the sheer number of hours you’ll need to spend physically in class and studying.
 When can you afford to expend these resources?

 For example, Fullstack Academy offers full-time, part-time, remote, and women-only options.
 Compare them, and be honest with yourself about how you learn best, as well as your individual circumstances, in order to decide on a program.

 We recommend saving enough to cover your personal expenses while in bootcamp and for three months after, in addition to your tuition and school-related costs.
 If that’s not a possibility, are you comfortable taking out loans for that amount?
-Most schools partner with companies to offer students financing packages; Fullstack has agreements with both Skills Fund and Upstart to offer students honest, fair rates to fund their education.
+Most schools partner with companies to offer students financing packages; Fullstack has agreements with both Ascent Funding and Upstart to offer students honest, fair rates to fund their education.

 The more rigorous of an admissions process that a bootcamp has, the more qualified a developer you’ll be upon graduation.
 The Fullstack and Grace Hopper admissions process has 3 steps: 1) the application, which is done online and take less than an hour, 2) the assessment, and 3) the interview.